Professional man sits on his couch and looks at his laptop.

 3. Consumers can dispute billing errors and have inaccurate charges removed if their dispute is successful.

-The Fair Credit Billing Act (FCBA), enacted in 1974, amends the Truth in Lending Act (TILA) and is designed to protect the consumer from unfair credit card billing practices.
-The act applies to open-end accounts, including credit cards and revolving charge accounts, but not to installment-based payment contracts or debit card transactions.
-Keep reading to learn more about the Fair Credit Billing Act and how it can benefit credit card users.
+The Fair Credit Billing Act (FCBA), enacted in 1974, amends the Truth in Lending Act (TILA), and protects consumers from unfair credit card billing practices.
+The act applies to open-end accounts, like credit cards and revolving charge accounts.
+However, it doesn’t apply to installment-based payment contracts or debit card transactions.
+It’s a powerful law that empowers you to fight back against billing errors and unfair charges.

 See if you’re pre-approved